Road Test: Peugeot E-5008

 From the driver’s viewpoint, there’s a 21-inch panoramic i-Cockpit, which shows information clearly and sensibly and is easy to navigate.
 The less said about the driver display, which is slightly impeded by the (small) steering wheel, regardless of where you position it.
 Peugeot says that customers like that element, but it’s not something that works for us.

 However, what does work is the very plentiful specification, regardless of model – there are two trim grades (Allure and GT), with prices starting at £48,550 and £52,350 respectively.
-On a safety level, the base model features the latest generation of advanced emergency braking, with radar technology, while other standard features include electric folding door mirrors 19-inch wheels and LED headlights.
+On a safety level, the base model features the latest generation of advanced emergency braking, with radar technology, while other standard features include electric folding door mirrors, 19-inch wheels and LED headlights.
 GT drivers will get adaptive cruise control, a foot-operated electric tailgate and heated front seats.

 On the road, the E-5008 doesn’t feel like a big car.
-It’s nimble enough to operate in town and down narrow roads, with enough power (but not too much, which can be a good thing) when you head out onto A roads and motorways.
+It’s nimble enough to operate in town and down narrow roads, with enough power (but not too much, which can be a good thing) when you head out onto A-roads and motorways.
 There’s minimal road noise and it rides well, but if you’re looking for a driver’s car, this probably isn’t the one for you.
-What does work in Peugeot’s favor is a limited number of direct rivals – as in seven-seat EVs – so it should attract quite a few drivers who need that capability.
+What does work in Peugeot’s favour is a limited number of direct rivals – as in seven-seat EVs – so it should attract quite a few drivers who need that capability.

 The Lowdown